Energy-based, geometric, and compositional formulation of fluid and plasma models: Ideal barotropic fluid model in 1D

 \subsection{Semantics}

 The meaning of a composite system is determined by the meaning of its interconnection pattern and the meaning of the subsystems that fill the inner boxes.
 The meaning of the interconnection pattern arises from its junctions, where the connected ports can exchange energy and state information.
-Considering that subsystems may themselves be composite systems, we note that the assignment of meaning to interconnection patterns is compatible with their composition.
-As defined in~\onlinecite{2024LohmayerLynchLeyendecker}, the semantics of composable systems are best understood in terms of relations and their composition.
-However, for simplicity of exposition, we focus our attention on the defining equations, rather than on the relations themselves.
+Since subsystems may themselves be composite systems, we note that the assignment of meaning to interconnection patterns is compatible with their composition.
+According to~\onlinecite{2024LohmayerLynchLeyendecker}, the semantics of composable physical systems are defined mathematically in terms of certain types of relations and their composition.
+However, for simplicity of exposition, we focus our attention on the equations that define these relations.
+Instead of talking about composition of relations, we thus speak about combining equations and eliminating common port variables.

-Since a hierarchy of interconnection patterns can be uniquely flattened into a single pattern, a composite system is ultimately given by an interconnection of primitive systems, also called components.
+Since a hierarchy of interconnection patterns can be uniquely flattened into a single pattern, a composite system is ultimately given by an interconnection of primitive systems, which are also called components.
 The different kinds of components are characterized by a particular structure of their defining equations.
-Together with the structure of the equations that give meaning to interconnection patterns, this guarantees in particular that any model respects the first and the second law of thermodynamics.
+Together with the structure of the equations that give meaning to interconnection patterns, this guarantees, in particular, that any model respects the first and the second law of thermodynamics.

-The color filling of the inner boxes of an interconnection pattern is merely an annotation indicating what kind of system shall fill each box.
-The following list provides an overview: \begin{itemize} \item{ Blue boxes are filled with \emph{storage components}, which are primitive systems representing storage of energy. } \item{ Green boxes are filled with \emph{reversible components}, which represent a reversible coupling between energy domains, a reversible transformation or a constraint.
-Reversible components conserve energy, entropy and exergy. } \item{ Red boxes are filled with \emph{irreversible components}, which model an irreversible process.
+The color filling of the inner boxes of an interconnection pattern is merely an annotation, indicating what kind of system shall fill each box.
+The following list provides an overview: \begin{itemize} \item{ Blue boxes are filled with \emph{storage components}, which are primitive systems representing storage of energy. } \item{ Green boxes are filled with \emph{reversible components}, which represent a reversible coupling between energy domains, a reversible transformation, or a constraint.
+Reversible components conserve energy, entropy, and exergy. } \item{ Red boxes are filled with \emph{irreversible components}, which model an irreversible process.
 Irreversible components conserve energy, produce entropy, and destroy exergy. } \item{ Yellow boxes are filled with nested \emph{composite systems}.
 A yellow box and the outer box of the pattern of the nested system are identified. } \end{itemize}